 We focus our energies on standardized procedures, repeatable processes, and trackable results.
 We provide workloading assistance, task cards, and specialized training programs for your professionals to ensure that you are maximizing your chemicals, equipment, and labor dollars.
 Our ultimate goal is to elevate your staff to the level of a high-precision assembly line: error-free, consistent, and efficient.

 Training: Frequently Asked Questions

 Our instructors are industry veterans with over 35 years of combined healthcare cleaning experience.
-In addition to being members of AHE, AORN, APIC, ISSA, and Triple-S, our instructors function as liaisons between you and the manufacturer screening new chemicals, tools, and equipment as they are made available.
+In addition to being members of AHE, AORN, APIC, ISSA, and Triple-S, our instructors function as liaisons between you and the manufacturer by screening new chemicals, tools, and equipment as they are made available.

 Yes - we are able to develop a program specifically for your facility at our training center or at your location.
 Please give us a call to discuss further.

 Yes, we offer an array of consulting services ranging from workloading or rebalancing cleaning routes, to mechanization, to general needs assessments.
-We also have experience transitioning departments back in-house.
+We also have experience transitioning departments back to in-house.
 Please give Pike Systems a call to discuss your unique needs.

 We want you to be able to see, based on a number of variables, where your staff falls in terms of the average participants' assessment results.
-In addition, we use this as an opportunity to make recommendations as to how scores could be improved in the future and how you can support your staff's professional development.
+In addition, we use this as an opportunity to make recommendations for how scores could be improved in the future and how you can support your staff's professional development.

 Yes, as an option to you, you can send a translator with the attendee(s).
-In general, and given the hands-on nature of the course, we do our best to provide visual cues and hands-on experiences that bridge the language barriers during our session.
+In general, and given the hands-on nature of the course, we do our best to provide visual cues and hands-on experiences that bridge the language barriers during any session.